flame-opensource/threaded.js/README.md

 - `stopAfter(ms)` — Stops the thread after a delay.

 #### Configuration
+- `Thread.innerfuntionsisolation` — Isolates the functions that are running inside the threads (that can be blocking) into sub-threads or inner threads for a non-blocking execution.
 - `setArgs(...args)` — Supplies arguments to be passed into the thread function.
 - `result()` — Returns the final value returned by the thread function (once the thread has completed).
 This is especially useful for retrieving computation outcomes, intermediate results, or passing data back from inner threads.
 If the thread function throws an error, `result()` will return an instance of `Error`.
 - `setId(id)` — Assigns a custom ID to the thread.
-- `errorSilently(flag)` — Prevents propagation to group/global if true.
+- `isolateErrors(flag)` — Prevents thread-specific errors from propagation to group/global if true.
+- `isolateInnerFunctions(flag)` — Same as `Thread.innerfuntionsisolation` but thread specific, automatically restarts the thread if started.
+- `setFunction(func)` — Change the thread's function at any given time, automatically restarts the thread if started.

 #### Observability
 - `stepsCount()` — Number of yield steps executed so far.